Myscelium/myscelium/Doc/Usability.md

     participant H as Host

     C1->>H: Command
-    H ->> H:
-    Note right of H: (do something that results in an error and return this pattern error) H-->>C1: return exception
+    H ->> H: (do something that results in an error and return this pattern error) H-->>C1: return exception

     Note over C1,H: (|) This is this pattern
 ```

 # Host Interface